Datasets

 Human solid tumors are made up of many different tissue types.
 Image analysis pipelines often start with a classification of these regions (such as tumor, stroma, necrosis, etc.).
 These are labeled, quality-controlled sets of images that can be used to train tissue classifiers:

-- 5000 labeled images of colorectal cancer tissue in # classes (from this paper): download
+- 5000 labeled images of colorectal cancer tissue (from this paper): download

-- 100,000 labeled images of colorectal cancer tissue in # classes (from this paper): download
+- 100,000 labeled images of colorectal cancer tissue (from this paper): download

 - ˜12k images for tumor detection in colorectal and gastric cancer (512x512 px at 0.5 µm/px, from this paper): download